echinopsii/net.echinopsii.ariane.community.core.messaging/README.md

 + Manage TLS/SSL connection to brokers
 + Manage connection on cluster
-+ Provide Google ProtoBuff serialization
++ Provide Google ProtoBuff serialization on NATS implementation (currently JSON)
 + Documentation for actors configuration
 + Documentation for message grouping and session
 + Documentation for NATS message splitting

+# Contributions

+We're always happy to get some help from the free community.
+[Let's get in touch.](mailto:contact@echinopsii.net)

+# Reuse

+We're always happy to provide code which serve other purpose than ours.
+If you want to reuse this code without AGPLv3 license virality, [let's get in touch.](mailto:contact@echinopsii.net)